content-left-bg.png

 ICTs are used to support student learning.

-BHSS recommends parents and carers allow students to have access to subscriptions for these apps in 2022:
+BHSS recommends parents and carers allow students to have access to subscriptions for apps listed in our Student Resource Schemes

 BHSS uses a range of Microsoft Office 365 apps and Apple iPad apps.
 BHSS students may download a copy of Microsoft Office 365 to a device at home.

-Where staffing allows, BHSS offers older students opportunities to code, design, and 3D print using tools such as Scratch and 3D viewer.
+Where staffing allows, BHSS offers older students opportunities to code, design, and 3D print using tools.

 Gradual Release of Responsibility